 The Academy has shown a consistent lack of respect for comedic performances.
 For some reason, they are considered to be “easier,” more effortless than dramatic performances.
 Leading actresses have seldom won an Oscar for a role in comedy.
 It took twenty years after Audrey Hepburn’s Best Actress for Roman Holiday for the next woman to win the Oscar for a comedy, Glenda Jackson in A Touch of Class, and Jackson won due to paucity of good female roles that year.

-Men winning for comedic performances have not been much more visible.
-No Best Actor had won for a comedy role between Jimmy Stewart in The Philadelphia Story in 1940 and Lee Marvin in Cat Ballou, twentyfive years later.
+The number of men winning for comedic performances have not been much bigger.
+No Best Actor had won for a comedy role between Jimmy Stewart in The Philadelphia Story in 1940 and Lee Marvin in Cat Ballou, twenty five years later.

 Of the supporting comediennes, Josephine Hull gave a riotous performance in Harvey (1950), as Jimmy Stewart’s distraught, scatterbrained sister, who ends up in a mental institution she had intended for him.
 Eileen Heckart received a welldeserved supporting Oscar as the overbearing and overprotective mother of a blind son in Butterflies Are Free (1972).